You’ve finally found it…

 - Step 3: The TV Writer (or who you are)

 But before we begin, there’s a vital part of this roadmap you need to understand…

 In other words, it will take some time.
 The three paths also work concurrently.
 At the same time.
 In parallel.

 This is a very important part of your future success.
 You can (and should) prioritize tasks, but never put your eggs in one basket.
 Yes, I just said another aphorism.

-Combining the writing, the business, and your presence will lead to you becoming an amazing TV writer.
+Combining the TV writing, the TV business, and your TV presence will lead to you becoming an amazing TV writer.
 Hence the Venn diagram of it all.